My Favourite Learning Resources for Online Business, Blogging & Investing

 – The 4 Hour Workweek – Tim Ferris (http://fourhourworkweek.com/)

-This was actually something I bought before I went travelling, and one of the first books that when I started reading, it seemed like the author was inside my head.
+Tim Ferris once again… The Four Hour WorkWeen was actually something I bought before I went travelling, and one of the first books that when I started reading it, it seemed like the author was inside my head.
+At the time, I was feeling lost not knowing what I wanted to do in the future, but knowing that I wasn’t happy living the lifestyle I was living.
 All these things he was speaking about in the opening chapters resonated so much with me.
 Tim Ferris is a really interesting guy, and although there will likely be parts you disagree with the main message from this book is that there is an alternative, and there are ways that you can streamline your work and change your lifestyle that will allow you to be a lot happier in the long run.
+There are great messages on being efficient in business and principals that are very applicable to different online businesses.
+He’s very smart, definitely an out of the box kind of guy, and has been a huge influence in ALOT of very succesful entrepreneurs lives.

 – Rich Dad, Poor Dad – Robert Kiyosaki (http://www.richdad.com/about/rich-dad)

 I was gifted this book during my travels by my girlfriend.
-Where this book really shines is that it’s all about financial education and thinking about money in a different way.
+Yes you may disagree with some of the points and way of thinking, however where this book really shines is that it’s all about financial education and thinking about money in a different way.
 It’s a really good way to change your mind set about your relationship with money and a good springboard to open up thinking about investments and making your money work for you.

 – Never Work Again – Erlend Blake (http://youwillneverworkagain.com/)

 This is something that I’ve read recently, and I’ve got to say it’s been great.
 It’s extremely relevant and current, and the author is somebody who embodies what he talks about.
 The best bit for me was that in the book there are interviews with people who are making money for themselves in different ways, and all of these can be adopted by you.
-It’s a fantastic resource for ideas on how to start small businesses yourself whilst still having a day job.
+It’s a fantastic resource for ideas on how to start small businesses yourself whilst still having a day job and I’d definitely recommend it as a great practical resource, or even a way to get some ideas.

-This is just a summary of my favourites and a place to start, but have any thoughts or other resources I should check out, comment below as I’d love to hear!
+This is just a summary of my favourites and a place to start, none of these are affiliates, all are resources I’m a big fan of, and massively recommend from personal experience.
+If you’ve read or listened to any of the above I’d love to know how you found them?
+Or if you know any other resources I should check out, please comment below as I’d love to hear about them!